vuejs/docs/src/guide/class-and-style.md

 ### With Components

-> This section assumes knowledge of [Vue Components](TODO:components.html).
+> This section assumes knowledge of [Vue Components](component-basics.md).
 Feel free to skip it and come back later.

+> TODO: revise this with multi-root components

 When you use the `class` attribute on a custom component, those classes will be added to the component's root element.
 Existing classes on this element will not be overwritten.